-The qualifications, experience and special responsibilities of each person who has been a director of Australian United Retailers Ltd at any time during or since 1 July 2016 is provided below, together with details of the company secretary as at the year end.
+The qualifications, experience and special responsibilities of each person who has been a director of Australian United Retailers Ltd at any time during or since 1 July 2017 is provided below, together with details of the company secretary as at the year end.

-Neil Osborne Independent Non Executive Chairman (Appointed 19 November 2014) Qualifications - Fellow Australian Institute of Company Directors (FAICD) Bachelor of Commerce Certified Practising Accountant Experience - With over 20 years experience in the retail industry, Neil was appointed as a Director in November 2006, and as Chairman on 19 November 2014.
+To develop the Encoding Chairman Neil Osborne - Independent Non Executive Chairman (Appointed 19 November 2014) Qualifications - Fellow Australian Institute of Company Directors (FAICD) Bachelor of Commerce Certified Practising Accountant Experience - With over 20 years experience in the retail industry, Neil was appointed as a Director in November 2006, and as Chairman on 19 November 2014.
 He has also been a Director of Vita Group since June 2007 and Beacon Lighting Group since February 2014.
 Neil has held a variety of senior executive positions with Myer Grace Bros and Coles Myer Ltd, as well as being a former partner of Accenture.
-Special Responsibilities - Was Chairman of the Audit & Risk Committee and Supply Chain Management Committee, up until his appointment as Chairman of the Board on 19 November 2014.
-David Williamson Non Executive Director Experience - Appointed as a director of the Company on 17 November 2010.
+Special Responsibilities - Appointed as Chairman of the Board on 19 November 2014, and member of the Renumeration & nomination Committee.
+David Williamson - Non Executive Director Experience - Appointed as a director of the Company on 17 November 2010.
 David has been part of a family who has been serving its local community as owners of an Independent Retail Business for over 30 years.
 He has grown up in this industry, helping his family run their Tuckerbag Supermarket from a young age.
 At the age of 17, he became Store Manager of his family's second store, Riddell's Creek Riteway.
 From there he moved on to manage their third store which became a Payless Super barn and then graduated to their biggest store, Tuckerbag.
 He continued as the Store manager until 16 years ago when he was made a Company Director when the family's Gisborne and Riddells Creek stores joined the FoodWorks Supermarket Group.
 In 2002 David was voted onto the FoodWorks Board as a Retail Board member and served for two years before choosing to resign in 2004 to help reduce the number of Board members when the two groups merged to become AURL.
 In 2006, with his wife, David purchased the Gisborne store, excited by the prospect of carrying on his family's legacy.
 Since this time he has also purchased FoodWorks Sunbury.
-Special Responsibilities Member of the Remuneration & Nomination Committee, Chairman of the Supply Chain Committee (Appointed 19 November 2014) and appointed Deputy Chairman of the Board on 19 November 2014.
+Special Responsibilities - Chairman of the Remuneration & Nomination Committee, Chairman of the Supply Chain Committee (Appointed 19 November 2014) and appointed Deputy Chairman of the Board on 19 November 2014.